 This guide is based on UK law.
 It was last updated in April 2008.

-To most people, RSS stands for 'Really Simple Syndication'.
-It is growing in popularity.
-It is a means of sharing content – usually headlines and a brief summary – between sites or from one site to an individual computer.
 So rather than subscribing to numerous email newsletters or visiting numerous websites and blogs for news, some internet users run an RSS reader, a simple piece of software that aggregates content from third party sources that offer RSS feeds, such as websites and blogs.
 See, for example, OUT-LAW's choice of RSS feeds.
 Websites can also display the output of other sites' RSS feeds.

 Offering your own RSS feed